-that are responsible for certain files in a repository.
+You can specify users or shared groups that are responsible for specific files and directories in a repository.

-- To the root directory of the repository
+- In the root directory of the repository

 When a file matches multiple entries in the